bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/homeFragment.md

     _binding = FragmentHomeBinding.inflate(inflater, container, false)
     val root: View = binding.root

-    prefs = Prefs.getInstance(requireContext())!!
+    // Gets the instance of the prefs and dbhelper prefs = Prefs.getInstance(requireContext())!!
     db = DBHelper.getInstance(requireContext())!!
-    val lSession = db.getSessionById(prefs.getSession())
+    // Gets the session from the database val lSession = db.getSessionById(prefs.getSession())
-    capacity = prefs.getCapacity()
+    // Gets the capacity from the preferences capacity = prefs.getCapacity()

-    binding.etCapacity.setText(capacity.toString())
+    // Sets the text in the capacity field to the current capacity binding.etCapacity.setText(capacity.toString())

     _context = requireContext()

-    if (lSession == null) {
+    // Checks if there is a session saved and opens the session fragment if there is none if (lSession == null) {
       findNavController().navigate(R.id.action_navigation_home_to_navigation_session)
       return root
     }

-    session = lSession
+    // Sets the global session to the current session session = lSession
+    // Sets up the other components
     setup()

     return root